yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

 sentences, each item free to use the names defined before it.
 The program below defines `D` from the primitives in sixteen steps; its last item is the sentence of the Introduction.
-The function the sixteen definitions determine for `D` is exactly the interpretation Sections 6–7 stipulated — so nothing already established moves; what changes is only that no stipulation remains.
+The function the sixteen definitions determine for `D` is the glue shadow of 7.4 — the Introduction's Python function.
+Section 6's commitment ($d = \mathrm{ndiag}$) is discharged the same way, by an exactly analogous program; each convention of the catalogue is one program away from its axioms.

 ```easylang
 # bootstrap: predecessor, truncated subtraction, sign tests,